-Currently in the Columbus Metro area, the recommended starting wage is $9.00 per hour.
-Merit raises at the beginning of the 2nd and 3rd co-op quarters should be congruent with the student’s ability as well as progress in the following:
+Currently in the Columbus Metro area, the recommended starting wage is $11.00 per hour.
+Merit raises at the beginning of subsequent co-op sessions are based on the student’s ability as well as progress in the following:

 - Completion of Web-Based Courses